 Atom is a new-ish kid in the text editing neighborhood.
 In the short time it's been on the scene, though, Atom has gained a dedicated following.

 What makes Atom attractive is that you can customize it.
 If you're of a more technical bent, you can fiddle with the editor's configuration.
 If you aren't all that technical, Atom has a number of themes you can use to change how the editor looks.

 And don't discount Atom's thousands of packages.
 They extend the editor in many different ways, enabling you to turn it into the text editing or development environment that's right for you.
 Atom isn't just for coders.
 It's a very good text editor for writers, too.

-Maybe Atom and Geany are a bit heavy for your tastes.
-Maybe you want a lighter editor, something that's not bare bones but which doesn't have features you'll rarely (if ever) use.
+Maybe Atom is a bit heavy for your tastes.
+Maybe you want a lighter editor, something that's not bare bones but which doesn't have a whack of features you'll rarely (if ever) use.
 In that case, Xed might be what your looking for.

 If Xed looks familiar, it's a fork of the Pluma text editor for the MATE desktop environment.
 I've found, though, that Xed is a bit faster and a bit more responsive than Pluma — your mileage may vary, though.

 While Xed isn't as rich in features as other editors, it doesn't do too badly.
 It has solid syntax highlighting, a better-than-average search and replace function, a spelling checker, and a tabbed interface for editing multiple files in a single window.

 Other Editors Worth Exploring

 I'm not a KDE guy.
 But when I worked in that environment, KDevelop was my go-to editor for heavy-duty work.
 It's a lot like Geany in that KDevelop is powerful and flexible without a lot of bulk.